List of awards and nominations received by Morgan Freeman

-The following is a list of awards and nominations received by Morgan Freeman.

-Morgan Freeman is an American actor.
-He is considered one of the greatest actors of his generation and an acting icon.
-He is known for his distinctive deep voice, and his roles on the stage and screen across of a variety film genres.
-He has received an Academy Award, a Golden Globe Award and a Screen Actors Guild Award as well as nominations for six Emmy Awards, a Grammy Award and a Tony Award.
+Morgan Freeman is an American actor who has received several awards throughout his nearly seven-decade-long career, including an Academy Award, a Golden Globe Award and a Screen Actors Guild Award, as well as nominations for six Emmy Awards, a Grammy Award and a Tony Award.

-Throughout his nearly seven-decade-long career, he has earned a multitude of awards and nominations for his performances.
 He won the Academy Award for Best Supporting Actor for his role as a gym assistant and former boxer in the Clint Eastwood sports drama Million Dollar Baby (2004).
 He was Oscar-nominated for his performances as a pimp in Street Smart (1987), a chauffeur in Driving Miss Daisy (1989), a prison inmate in The Shawshank Redemption (1994), and Nelson Mandela in Invictus (2009).
 He also has earned the Golden Globe Award for Best Actor in a Musical or Comedy for Driving Miss Daisy and the Screen Actors Guild Award for Outstanding Supporting Actor for Million Dollar Baby (2004).

 For his work on television, he earned a nomination for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series for playing a fictionalized version of himself in the Netflix comedy series The Kominsky Method (2021).
 He also was Emmy-nominated for Outstanding Informational Series or Special for the National Geographic series The Story of God with Morgan Freeman (2016) and three nominations for Outstanding Narrator for the documentary series March of the Penguins 2: The Next Step (2018), Our Universe (2023), and Life on Our Planet (2024).

 Freeman earned a nomination for the Tony Award for Best Featured Actor in a Play for his role as Zeke in the Broadway play The Mighty Gents (1978).
 For his lifetime achievement in acting he received the Kennedy Center Honors in 2008.
 His other honorary awards include the AFI Life Achievement Award in 2011, the Cecil B. DeMille Award in 2012 and the Screen Actors Guild Life Achievement Award in 2018.